postman-solutions-eng/backstage-postman-plugin/README.md

 </p>
 <h1 align="center">Postman Plugin For Backstage</h1>

-This plugin is designed to seamlessly integrate Postman functionality into your Backstage application.
+This plugin is designed to integrate Postman functionality into your Backstage application seamlessly.
 It simplifies the addition of a Postman card to your API views and enables dynamic retrieval of Postman resources like collections and APIs.
-By linking your APIs with Postman collections or APIs, it empowers consumers to interact effortlessly with these resources within the Postman interface.
-This includes features such as a `Run in Postman` button and the ability to dynamically fetch collections or APIs from Postman and adding them to your API list using an `Entity Provider`.
+Linking your APIs with Postman collections or APIs empowers consumers to interact effortlessly with these resources within the Postman interface.
+This includes features such as a `Run in Postman` button and the ability to dynamically fetch collections or APIs from Postman and add them to your API list using an `Entity Provider`.

 # Table of Contents
 - [Disclaimer and Plugin Compatibility](#disclaimer-and-plugin-compatibility)